 Is Bitcoin Mining still worth it

 BBN Times does a great job of explaining bitcoin – Bitcoin is a digital currency that is built upon the underlying technology known as blockchain.
-The blockchain is a public, distributed and decentralised ledger where transactions are stored.
+The blockchain is a public, distributed and decentralized ledger where transactions are stored.
 The blockchain is, in simple terms, an ongoing list of algorithms that verify and store transactions.

 Knowing this, you can see the need of processors to keep the blockchain working.
 The processors in the blockchain are referred to as bitcoin miners.
 The technology needed to process the blockchain has changed over the years.
 Around the end of 2010, it became necessary to use a GPU rather than a normal CPU to run the complex system.
 The GPU is like the processor in games. they are programmed to do specific tasks, and optimized to do it very well.
 In 2013 the ASICs (application-specific integrated circuit) came into play.
 These are devices whos sole purpose is to mine bitcoin